-When my friend whips out his guitar and starts playing rock & roll classic songs, I can’t help think of the olden days and how much fun we had.
-It’s quite possible the below 12 classic songs to play around the campfire will bring back some memories for many of you.
+When my friend whips out his guitar and starts playing rock & roll classic songs, I can’t help but think about the olden days and how much fun we had.
+It’s quite possible the below 12 classic songs to play around the campfire will bring back some memories for many of you too.

 We just came back from a weekend of camping where we had the best time.
 Our favorite part of the weekend was around the campfire roasting marshmallows for some delicious s’mores with a bunch of good friends.
 I tried to break out a few songs this time, but they weren’t having it.
 I think they didn’t like my singing or everyone was too busy stuffing their mouths with s’mores.
 Sadly, my guitar friend couldn’t be with us this time.

 Whether you’re gathering around a campfire during a weekend camp out or you’re wanting to enjoy a peaceful night around the campfire in your own backyard, there’s a few things you might want to have on hand.
 I finally got a fire pit in my backyard and haven’t even roasted a marshmallow yet.
 So, I’m excited to have a few friends over to have s’mores and sing-a-longs.
 I’m sure these 12 classic songs to play around the campfire will spark some interest in signing sing-a-longs…at least I hope so.

 Since I’m a big fan of shopping online at Wayfair, and love making product idea boards on their site, I thought I would make one for campfire must-haves…like marshmallow sticks and fire pit tools, right?
 With that in mind, I have made an idea board called Gather Around the Campfire.